daKmoR/testing-workflow-for-web-components/README.md

 ### Disclaimer
 We are going to make a simple version of an accessible input.
-Everything you see here is for illustration perposes only - so don't scream at me that you should not do it.
+Everything you see here is for illustration purposes only - so don't scream at me that you should not do it.
 We do it so we can see all the places where our testing workflow can shine.

 ## Let's get started

-After following https://open-wc.org/testing/ I have the basic setup up and and running.
+After following [https://open-wc.org/testing/](https://open-wc.org/testing/) you should have the basic setup up and running.

 Let's create `src/a11y-input.js`;
 ```